- If your default printer keeps changing, it might be because of an outdated operating system.

-- Go to Settings > click on the Devices icon.
+- Press the Windows key + I to open the Settings app and click on the Devices icon.

-- Click on Printers & scanners on the left side > turn off Let Windows manage my default printer.
+- Click on Printers & scanners on the left side and turn off Let Windows manage my default printer.

 Many Windows 10 criticized Microsoft for adding such a feature.
 They suggested that a drop-down menu would have been much more useful, as it would have easily allowed them to select the printer of their choice.

-- Press the Windows key + R > type regedit
+- Press the Windows key + R, type regedit, and click OK.

-- Select LegacyDefaultPrinterMode > set the value to 1.
+- Select LegacyDefaultPrinterMode and set the value to 1.

-- Press Windows Key + X to open Win + X menu.
-Now choose Device Manager from the list of results.
+- Press Windows key + X and choose Device Manager from the results list.

 - Locate your printer driver, right-click it and choose Uninstall device from the menu.
 If you can’t find your printer, make sure that you reveal hidden devices.

-- When the confirmation dialog appears, check Delete driver software for this device and then click Uninstall.
+- When the confirmation dialog appears, select Delete driver software for this device and click Uninstall.

-If you’re having trouble finding the appropriate driver, you can always use third-party tools such as TweakBit Driver Updater to automatically download the missing drivers.
+If you’re having trouble finding the appropriate driver, you can always use professional tools to download the missing drivers automatically.

 - Start Registry Editor.

-- Go to the HKEY_USERS\USERS_SID_HERE\Printers\Connections key in the left pane.
-Be sure to select your own user SID.
-Usually your SID is the one that’s the longest, so be sure to select it.
+- Be sure to select your own user SID.
+Usually, your SID is the one that’s the longest, so be sure to select it.

 - You should see some old printer connections.
 Delete them all.

-- Now go to HKEY_USERS\USERS_SID_HERE\Printers\Settings key and delete the old printer settings from there.
+- Now, go to HKEY_USERSUSERS_SID_HEREPrintersSettings key and delete the old printer settings.

-- Press Windows Key + S and enter control panel.
-Choose Control Panel from the list of results.
+- Press Windows key + S, type control panel, and choose Control Panel from the list of results.